RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 ```

 :::info
-If you want to crawl an external datasource, do not activate any of theses internal catalogs.
+If you want to crawl an external datasource, do not activate any of these internal catalogs.
 :::

 ### Create Ingest product using DataProvider

-The microservice DataProvider allows you to create yours products using [Data acquisition chains](../../user-guide/import-data/scanned-files/manage-acquisition-chains/) that scans files on disk and creates SIP according to these files.
+The microservice DataProvider allows you to create your products using [Data acquisition chains](../../user-guide/import-data/scanned-files/manage-acquisition-chains/).
+It scans files on disk and creates SIP according to these files.
-Here is some core features of DataProvider :
+Here are some core features of DataProvider :
 - Regroup several files inside a product (SIP)
 - Scan the folder periodically in order to create new product when they are available
-- When necessary, product generation can be fully customize using dedicated plugin to extract metadata from filename or file content
+- When necessary, product generation can be fully customized using dedicated plugin to extract metadata from the filename or the file content

 Activate the DataProvider microservice :
 ```yml